gcadau/Electronic-Components-AI-Detection/READ_ME.md

 1. Navigate to the root directory
 2. Locate the script named *train.py*
 3. Run the script using the following command: python3 [script_name].py [optional_parameters]
 4. Optionally, you can pass some parameters to set all training options.
-See next section for details
+See next section for details.

 Ensure you have Python installed and that the necessary dependencies are met before running the script.